-Kids outgrow clothes faster than parents can buy them, and Fukuoka has a deep ecosystem of kids’ clothing options — from the obvious Uniqlo pipeline to charming Japanese brands you’ve never heard of, plus second-hand chains where you can outfit a whole season for ¥10,000.
-This guide covers what’s available, sizing differences from Western brands, and where families actually shop in practice.
+Kids outgrow clothes faster than parents can buy them, and Fukuoka has a deep ecosystem of kids’ clothing stores — from the familiar Uniqlo pipeline to charming Japanese brands you’ve never heard of.

 Mainstream chains (most predictable, widest selection)